Exploring Java Keytool Keystore and its Commands

 • Commands that you use to verify the information within a keystore or certificate.

-• Commands that you use for other activities: exporting a cert from a keystore, changing the keystore password, etc.
+• You use commands for other activities: exporting a cert from a keystore, changing the keystore password, etc.

 Case 1: For creating a key pair and keystore, use the following command given below: